Mechanical Engineering Technology, B.S.Talwar College of Engineering and Computer Sciences

 - Steel Dynamics

 Indiana Tech continually works with its corporate partners in various industries to create valuable internship opportunities for its students.
-Our College of Engineering students have interned at companies like:
+Our students have interned at companies like:

 - General Motors

 - Shambaugh & Sons

 - U.S. Steel

 Dr. Torres’ experience includes more than 35 years in industry and business, with an emphasis on product development, manufacturing processes, cost analysis and mechanical design.

 - Ph.D.
 Industrial & Systems Engineering, Florida International University